-The Fort Bend Independent School District, an equal opportunity educational provider and employer, does not discriminate on the basis of race, color, religion, gender, sex (including pregnancy), national origin, disability and/or age, military status, genetic information, or any other basis prohibited by law in educational programs or activities that it operates or in employment decisions.
+The Fort Bend Independent School District, an equal opportunity educational provider and employer, does not discriminate on the basis of race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, age, disability, military status, genetic information, or on any other basis prohibited by law.
 Additionally, the District does not discriminate against an employee or applicant who acts to oppose such discrimination or participates in the investigation of a complaint related to a discriminatory employment practice.
 Employment decisions will be made on the basis of each applicant's job qualifications, experience and abilities.

-Employees with questions or concerns about discrimination based on sex, including sexual harassment, should contact the following: Glenda Johnson, Executive Director of Human Resources Talent Experience, at (281) 634-1270.
+Employees with questions or concerns about discrimination based on sex, including sexual harassment, should contact the following: Glenda Johnson, Executive Director of Human Resources Talent - Experience at (281) 634-1402.

-Employees with questions or concerns about discrimination on the basis of disability should contact: Gwyn Touchet, Executive Director of Human Resources Talent Management, at (281) 634-1270.
+Employees with questions or concerns about discrimination on the basis of disability should contact: Glenda Johnson, Executive Director of Human Resources - Talent Experience at (281) 634-1402.